-A dog is a living, breathing, feeling, and sentient being.
+A dog is a living, breathing, feeling, sentient being.
 They are not a human being and not an inanimate object that can be programmed, like a robot.
-Dog training is a learned skill that focuses as much on the pet parents as it does on the dog.
-Much like any sport, dog training involves not only a detailed understanding by all family members but most importantly practice, practice, practice.
+Dog training is a learned skill that focuses as much (or much more) on the pet parents as it does on the dog.
+Much like any sport, dog training involves not only detailed understanding by all family members but most importantly practice.

 Dog Training Names

-New Puppy Dog – Yippee!
+New Puppy Dog

 If partners, family or roommates do not understand and/or do not care to learn, and more importantly, do not practice with your dog, everyone will suffer.
-Your dog will have an infinitely harder time learning, and your job just got a lot more difficult and frustrating.
+Your dog will have a much more difficult time learning and all of your relationships will suffer.

 Love Fun Paw Care and want to go steady?